7. Not making lightsaber noises under your breath is *actually impossible*

 12. The dialogue on the Blu-ray edition is as close to the original sound as you're ever going to get

-Star Wars sound maestro Matthew Wood told us: "On this Blu-ray release one of things that came available to us that we found deep in our archive was the original production rolls.
-These were the rolls that were used for the original dialogue recording and the entire production recording that were done on the set."
+Star Wars sound maestro Matthew Wood told us: "On this Blu-ray release one of the things that came available to us that we found deep in our archive was the original production rolls.
+These were the rolls that were used for the original dialogue recording, and the entire production recording that were done on the set."

 Article first published in May 2014